🐶 Free shipping on order over $75

 Switching your dog’s food too quickly can lead to an upset stomach.

-If you have to switch their kibble, gradually transition to the new food over 7-10 days by mixing increasing amounts of the new food with the old food.
-A gradual change allows your dog's digestive system to adjust and helps prevent gastrointestinal issues.
+If you need to switch their kibble, gradually transition to the new food over 7-10 days by mixing increasing amounts of the new food with the old food.
+A gradual change allows your dog’s digestive system to adjust to different foods and helps prevent gastrointestinal issues.

 No one wants spoiled food!
-If their food is expired, your dog might not eat it.
+If their food is expired, your dog might refuse to eat it.

 Always check expiration dates and store food in a cool, dry place.
 I like to use airtight containers to keep it fresher (and tastier) for longer.